Commercial Rates FAQ's

 Can I have my valuation revised?

-Requests for revision of valuation are normally instigated by Local Authorities, but any owner or occupier of a rateable property can apply for revision directly to the Valuation Office provided that there has been a material change of circumstance in the property since it was previously valued.
-In brief, a material change of circumstance means a physical alteration or new building, total or partial demolition, or a sub division or amalgamation of relevant property.
+Requests for revision of valuation are normally instigated by Local Authorities, but any owner or occupier of a rateable property can apply for revision directly to the Valuation Division of Tailte Éireann provided that there has been a material change of circumstance in the property since it was previously valued.
+In brief, a material change of circumstance means a physical alteration or new building, total or partial demolition, or a sub-division or amalgamation of relevant property.
 A change of Valuation status (e.g. from domestic to commercial or vice versa) is also deemed to be a material change of circumstance.

 In general, Kerry County Council will automatically list new properties for valuation – or those where significant alterations have taken place.
 Any person who is an interest holder in a property to which the Valuation Act 2001 refers, may on payment of the prescribed fee apply for a revision of valuation to the Commissioner of Valuation.